-- 35. This Tribunal assumes, therefore, that the claim to have discretion as criterion for receivability has now been set aside. - 36.
-The Tribunal finds, moreover, that the present application is unambigously directed against an individual decision concerning the Applicants.
-Whatever argument the author used in support, it has no bearing on the identification of the contested decision.
+36. The Tribunal finds, moreover, that the present application is unambigously directed against individual decisions concerning each of the Applicants.
+Whatever argument the authors used in support, it has no bearing on the identification of the contested decision.
 To the extent the Tribunal is authorised to individualise and articulate pleadings of an applicant who exhibits difficulty with this respect, it must make such representations bone fidei, consistently with the presumed interest of the applicant.
-It is, however, not the Tribiunal's role nor is the Respondent's- to pervert a clearly-articulated application, as the one here, so as to strike it for the lack of receivability. - 37.
-The present application is receivable. - 38.
+It is, however, not the Tribiunal's role - nor is the Respondent's- to pervert a clearly-articulated application, as the one here, so as to strike it for the lack of receivability.

+- 37. The present application is receivable. - 38.
 The question of the scope of the Tribunal's review of regulatory acts will be addressed in a further section of this judgment.